 In vitro fertilization was introduced in the United States in 1981 and has resulted in more than 7 million healthy babies since then.
 When other infertility treatments have been unsuccessful, you may achieve your longed-for pregnancy through in vitro fertilization.
 Dr. Mark Jutras has been working with in vitro fertilization since the very beginning and now offers this procedure to his patients at Advanced Reproductive Concepts in Charlotte, North Carolina.
-Call or book online to arrange a consultation.
+Call to arrange a consultation.

 During in vitro fertilization, Dr. Jutras removes mature eggs from a woman’s ovaries then fertilizes them under carefully monitored conditions in a laboratory.
 The resulting fertilized eggs develop into embryos, one of which he implants in the woman’s uterus three to five days later.